 When the law firm engages with a new client, there is a personal meeting with the client to discuss her requests and ask the preliminary question to know her better.
 If the law firm is satisfied by the client profile, the relationship will proceed, and the client will receive by email a PDF onboarding form she must complete.
 Upon completion, she sends it back to her corresponding lawyer by attaching it to an email, and the lawyer will copy and paste her data into the law firm CRM/database.

 Based on her data, the lawyer initiates the screening of her profile performing the customer risk assessment.
 Risk assessment is carried out manually, on an excel sheet, selecting a score for each risk field within every category, matching the client data to the law firm risk matrices.
-At the same time, the lawyer checks the client against sanctions and AML/CFT databases by copy and pasting the name, surname and date of birth of the client into the search engine of a web-based third-party provider portal.
-Through a risk-based approach, the lawyer defines the client profile and may now requests the client her KYC documentation accordingly.
+At the same time, the lawyer checks the client against sanctions and AML/CFT databases by copy and paste the name, surname and date of birth of the client into the search engine of a web-based third-party provider portal.
+Through a risk-based approach, the lawyer defines the client profile and may now request the client her KYC documentation accordingly.

 The lawyer receives the documentation via email, often bit by bit, making the process very inefficient and time-consuming to keep track and diligently respond to the client.
 In the meantime, the lawyer proceeds with the official forms and various contracts/letters/different authorisation letters and the M&A) by copying and pasting the client’s data into the ad-hoc templates.
 Once all the bureaucracy is completed and signed by the client, the lawyer may send by post the entire client file to the Registry of Companies (ROC).